 Thus, adoration may continue during the night but not "solemn adoration."
 This interpretation is confirmed by other documents such as the Directory of Popular Piety and a circular letter on the celebration of the Easter solemnities published by the Holy See in 1988.
 No. 56 of this letter states: "Where appropriate, this prolonged Eucharistic adoration may be accompanied by the reading of some part of the gospel of Saint John (ch.
 13-17).
 From midnight onward, however, the adoration should be made without external solemnity, for the day of the Lord's passion has begun."

 The practice of withdrawing the Blessed Sacrament to the sacristy safe is not a correct interpretation of the norms of the Roman Missal.
 Even if local circumstances don't allow for the church to remain open after midnight, the Blessed Sacrament should remain on the altar of repose until the moment of Holy Communion during the Good Friday rites.

-Finally, all the documents recall that it is totally forbidden to expose the Blessed Sacrament in a monstrance at any moment of Holy Thursday, especially for the Eucharistic procession.
+Finally, all the documents recall that it is totally forbidden to expose the Blessed Sacrament in a monstrance at any moment of Holy Thursday.

-Good Friday Services: “This liturgy by its very nature may not, however, be celebrated in the absence of a priest.”
-(Roman Missal rubric for Good Friday) Thus, a Deacon alone may not preside, though he could proclaim the part of Christ in the Passion and preach the homily.
+“This liturgy by its very nature may not, however, be celebrated in the absence of a priest.”
+(Roman Missal rubric for Good Friday) A deacon alone may not preside, though he could proclaim the part of Christ in the Passion and preach the homily.

-- An expanded rubric in the new Missal states that “After the celebration, the altar is stripped, but the Cross remains on the altar with two or four candlesticks.” (emphasis added) Candles are always a sign of presence.
-In the absence of the Blessed Sacrament, the Cross becomes the sacramental presence in the church, which is why we genuflect to it and why we keep candles burning around it.
+An expanded rubric in the new Missal states, “After the celebration, the altar is stripped, but the cross remains on the altar with two or four candlesticks (emphasis added)."
+Candles are always a sign of presence.
+In the absence of the Blessed Sacrament, the cross becomes the sacramental presence in the church, which is why we genuflect to it and why we keep candles burning around it.